Migration update

 Templates Command

-Manage README templates
+Manage built-in and custom README templates

 Syntax

-qmims templates <action> [name] [path] [options]
+qmims templates <action> [name] [path]

 Actions